AmanSingh881/Serverless-static-website-on-AWS-using-Terraform-S3-CloudFront-ACM-Route-53-/README.md

 - 📡 **Amazon Route 53** – Manages DNS routing to the CloudFront distribution.
 - 📦 **Terraform** – Infrastructure as Code (IaC) used to manage and deploy all resources in a modular way.

+Something new:
+- 🔄 **AWS Lambda** – Automatically invalidates CloudFront cache when S3 content is updated
 ---

 ![Project Architecture](assets/architecture-diagram.png)